MOTORCYCLING IN ICELAND HIGHLIGHTS

 04 Single Track Tunnel

-Tunnel von Isafjödur nach Önundarfjörður, on the 60 between Isafjödur and Holt, is a two-way single-lane tunnel with passing places.
-That’s right, like driving along a narrow country lane here in Great Britain, where you must pull in to let oncoming traffic pass, but inside a tunnel.
-Oh, and there is a T-junction inside it, too.
+The Tunnel von Ísafjörður nach Önundarfjörður, on Route 60 between Ísafjörður and Holt, is a two-way, single-lane tunnel with passing places.
+That’s right, like a narrow country lane in Britain, where you pull in to let oncoming traffic pass… but inside a tunnel.
+Oh, and there’s a T-junction in the middle.
+Because why not?!

-What a strange and fun experience.
-I won’t be seeking out other single-lane tunnels on other trips, or any tunnels for that matter, but this one made for a cool riding memory.
+It was strange, slightly surreal, and surprisingly fun.
+I won’t be seeking out other single-lane tunnels on future trips – or any tunnels, really – but this one made for a cool and quirky riding memory.

 05 The Tectonic Plates

-My friends know I love some cool rock formations, and so the fact that Þingvellirwas one of our first stops on our Iceland motorcycle trip was most excellent in my book.
-A National Park, this protected area has dramatic rocky scenery, lakes and ridges – plus it’s where you can clearly see the Atlantic Ocean Ridge which runs through Iceland, and it’s where the first parliament (general assembly) in the world is said to have sat.
+My friends know I’m a sucker for a good rock formation, so the fact that Þingvellir was one of our first stops on the Iceland motorcycle trip was a win from the get-go.
+This National Park is a protected area of dramatic rocky scenery, lakes, and ridges – and it’s where you can clearly see the Atlantic Ocean Ridge slicing through Iceland.
+It’s also the site of the world’s first parliament (general assembly), which sat here over a thousand years ago.
 How’s that for a place to visit?

-The National Shrine was super interesting, but it was the meeting of the Eurasian and North American tectonic plates that really caught my attention.
-The gap – called the rift valley – isn’t a narrow gorge but rather a large extensive plain, and it is moving all the time.
-If you want to read more about the geology, there’s a good article here.
+The National Shrine was fascinating, but it was the meeting of the Eurasian and North American tectonic plates that really caught my attention.
+The gap – known as the rift valley – isn’t a narrow gorge but a vast, shifting plain.
+It’s moving all the time, slowly but steadily pulling the continents apart.
+You can read more about the geology in this guide to Iceland’s tectonic plates if you’re curious.

-It’s possible to snorkel or scuba dive in one of the (icy) lakes between the tectonic plates.
-I didn’t have time to do that on this trip, but that is absolutely on the list for if I ever get an opportunity to return to Iceland another time, it will be the first thing I book.
+It’s even possible to snorkel or scuba dive in one of the (icy!) lakes between the plates.
+I didn’t have time to do that on this trip, but if I ever get the chance to return to Iceland, it’ll be the first thing I book.

 Splodz Blogz | Motorcycling in Iceland - Tectonic Plates